ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

          - debug:
              msg: '{{ lookup("my_namespace.my_collection.lookup1", 'param1')| my_namespace.my_collection.filter1 }}'

-This keyword creates a 'search path' for non namespaced plugin references.
+The ``collections`` keyword creates a 'search path' for non-namespaced plugin references.
 It does not import roles or anything else.
 Notice that you still need the FQCN for non-action or module plugins.

 .. seealso::